A Quilt Concert Series #1 participant will receive a free package of English Paper Piecing Made Modern, Lucy Boston templates.

 I made plastic shapes for almost all the EPPMM shapes.
 These are the La Passacaglia shapes.

-I carry them when I fabric shop, to determine if a motif will fit inside the shape.
+I carry them when I fabric shop to determine if a motif will fit inside the shape.

-You can also use the EPPMM templates and a light box to preview shapes.
+You can also use the EPPMM templates and a lightbox to preview shapes.

 An Add A Quarter Ruler makes this task very easy.
-The ruler has a lip that butts against the template resulting in accurate 1/4" seam allowance.
+The ruler has a lip that butts against the template resulting in an accurate 1/4" seam allowance.

 Then simply center the template to the wrong side of a fabric shape, add another fabric shape (no template on the one being added) right sides together.